Associate Professor, Director of Relationships & Development Lab

 Selected Recent Publications

-Rauer, A., Williams, L., & Jensen, J. (in press).
+Rauer, A., Williams, L., & Jensen, J. (2017).
 Finer distinctions: Variability in satisfied older couples’ problem-solving behaviors.
 Family Process.

-Brown, A., Rauer, A., & Sabey, A. (in press).
+Brown, A., Rauer, A., & Sabey, A. (2017).
 The meta marriage: Links between older couples’ relationship narratives and marital satisfaction.
 Family Process.

 Rauer, A., Pettit, G., Samek, D., Lansford, J., Bates, J., & Dodge, K. (2016).
 Romantic relationships and alcohol use: A long-term, developmental perspective.
 [Special issue].
 Development and Psychopathology, 28, 773-789.